 Meaning

-In the quote “I never doubted that equal rights was the right direction.
+The message behind “I never doubted that equal rights was the right direction.
 Most reforms, most problems are complicated.
-But to me there is nothing complicated about ordinary equality.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that the present moment deserves attention.
+But to me there is nothing complicated about ordinary equality.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme